microsoft/PowerPlatformConnectors/certified-connectors/Snowflake v2/readme.md

 ## Frequently Asked Questions
 1. How can the connector be used within Power Apps?
 Currently, Power Apps does not support dynamic schema.
 You can still use the connector from Power Apps by calling a flow from the app instead of directly from an  app.

+## Deployment Instructions
+1. Download the connector source code and deploy it in the power platform environment.
+2. Follow the steps metnioned in [Obtaining Credentials](#obtaining-credentials) section to get credentials.